Terracotta-OSS/jira-site/issues/EHC-49.md

 Hi Greg,

-The new sampling algorithm used for eviction from the MemoryStore when maxElementsInMemory > TOO\1LARGE\1TO\1EFFICIENTLY\1ITERATE (5000) causes a very marked memory usage increase when the following conditions are met:
+The new sampling algorithm used for eviction from the MemoryStore when maxElementsInMemory > TOO\_LARGE\_TO\_EFFICIENTLY\_ITERATE (5000) causes a very marked memory usage increase when the following conditions are met:

 1) maxElementsInMemory > 5000 (this selects the keyArray sampling technique, otherwise it does not apply)
 2) maxElementsInMemory is oversized with respect to actual cache key cardinality (eg: maxElementsInMemory = 10000 with perhaps only about 1000 unique keys)